 The Marc Sanders Prize in Epistemology is administered by Tamar Szabó Gendler, Dean of the Faculty of Arts and Sciences and Vincent J. Scully Professor of Philosophy and Professor of Psychology and Cognitive Science at Yale University.

-The Marc Sanders Prize in Epistemology is a biennial essay competition open to scholars who are within fifteen (15) years of receiving a Ph.D. or students who are currently enrolled in a graduate program.
+The Marc Sanders Prize in Epistemology is a biennial essay competition open to scholars who are within fifteen (15) years of receiving a Ph.D. by the submission date, or students who are currently enrolled in a graduate program.
 Independent scholars may also be eligible and should direct inquiries to the Editors of OSE (see below.)

 The award is $5,000.
 Winning essays will be published in Oxford Studies in Epistemology.

 Submitted essays must report original research in epistemology.
 Essays should generally be between 7,500 and 15,000 words.
 Longer essays may be considered, but authors must seek prior approval by providing the Editors with an abstract and a word count before submission.
 Since winning essays will appear in Oxford Studies in Epistemology, submissions must not be under review elsewhere.
-To be eligible for the next prize, submissions must be received, electronically, by October 15th, 2019.
 Authors should include with their submissions an abstract of no more than 500 words.
 Refereeing will be blind; authors should omit remarks and references that might disclose their identities.
 Receipt of submissions will be acknowledged by e-mail.
 The winner will be determined by a committee of members of the Editorial Board of Oxford Studies in Epistemology or by a committee deputized by them for this purpose and will be announced in November.
 (The Editorial Board reserves the right to extend the deadline further, if no essay is chosen.)
 At the author’s request, the Board will simultaneously consider entries in the prize competition as submissions for publication in Oxford Studies in Epistemology independently of the prize.

 Inquiries and submissions should be directed to email@example.com.